 What are Lists?

-If you are familiar with the C programming language, then you might have heard about arrays.
-Lists are pretty much like arrays except that they can contain any data type, unlike arrays.
 A list is a collection of objects that are ordered.
-Also, each element in the list is indexed according to a definite sequence and the indexing of a list is done with 0 being the first index.
+Also, each element in the list is indexed according to a definite sequence, and a list's indexing is done with 0 being the first index.

 The list is a ‘Collection Datatype’ that can contain integers, strings, or other lists too.
 Lists are mutable, hence, they can be changed even after their creation.
 Also, note that lists can contain duplicate entries, unlike sets.
 Python lists can be created in the following way: